A Conic Model for Electrolyzer Scheduling: Introduction

 To accurately capture the operational space of the hybrid power plant, those models should be aware of the underlying physics of its components.
-This poses a challenge particularly for modeling the electrolyzer, for which the relationship between its power consumption and hydrogen production is non-linear and non-convex.
-We refer to this relationship as the \textit{hydrogen production curve}, which does not have a known analytical expression.
-As the technology is still in an early stage of development, manufacturers disclose very limited information on technical characteristics.
+This poses a challenge particularly for modeling the electrolyzer, for which the relationship between its power consumption and hydrogen production is nonlinear and nonconvex.
+We refer to this relationship as the \textit{hydrogen production curve}, which does not have a known analytical expression.\footnote{In \cite{Ulleberg}, a widely adopted empirical equation is presented to describe the relationship between electrolyzer voltage and current density.
+This equation is noninvertible, making it impossible to derive an analytical expression for the hydrogen production as a function of the power consumption of the electrolyzer.
+For a comprehensive explanation of the methodology used in this paper to construct the hydrogen production curve, we direct the reader to \cite{powertech2023}.} As the technology is still in an early stage of development, manufacturers disclose very limited information on technical characteristics.
 From modeling perspective, two main questions arise: First, how to best approximate the hydrogen production curve under limited information availability?
-Second, how to deal with computational complexity of the non-linear hydrogen production curve when optimizing dispatch strategies? \subsectionspace
+Second, how to deal with computational complexity of the nonlinear hydrogen production curve when optimizing dispatch strategies?

-\subsection{Electrolyzer hydrogen production modeling: Status quo}
+\subsection{Electrolyzer Hydrogen Production Modeling: Status Quo}